pachgadehardik/EyeFatigueMonitorDesktop/README.md

-# Eye Fatigue Monitor fir Desktop and Android app
+# Eye Fatigue Monitor for Desktop and Android app
 Eye blink detection for Android app and Desktop systems More details of the project are described further